arturolp/ebmc-weka/README.md

 # EBMC package for WEKA
-A WEKA extension for the Efficient Bayesian Multivariate Classifier (EBMC) algorithm
+A java WEKA extension for the Efficient Bayesian Multivariate Classifier (EBMC) algorithm

 ## Description